frioux/blog/content/pages/perl-2.md

 basically die is an error message.
 It's throwing an exception.
 Fjord tell's me that perl's exception handling is not exactly exceptional....
 Get it?

 map is something that we use.
-It basically says, "Ok, what's up?" for each item in a list, and then makes a new list based on what is up.
+It basically says, "OK, what's up?" for each item in a list, and then makes a new list based on what is up.
 Want proof?
 How is this thug!